 A Return to Title IV (R2T4) calculation is required when a student does not attend all of the days the student was scheduled to complete within a payment period or period of enrollment.
-A student who does not complete his/her payment period is considered to have withdrawn whether or not any credits were earned.
+Students who does not complete their payment period are considered to have withdrawn whether or not any credits were earned.
 The R2T4 calculation is done to determine the amount of aid earned by the student.